rsnorman/rsnorman/_posts/2016-05-03-overriding-future-methods.md

 Ugh, that's ugly *and* unintuitive.

 What else can I do?
-I do realize I have another trick up my sleeve that doesn't require including my mixin after the method.
-I'm talking way past elbow deep.
+Do I have any other tricks up my sleeve that don't require including my mixin after the method.
+I dig real deep, like past the elbow.
-I'll use the `prepend` method to insert my module after `SendPersonService` in the inheritance hierarchy.
-Once again overriding the `perform` method:
+I remember reading once about a new way to add modules to a Ruby class called `prepend`.
+It ends up inserting the module after the class in the inheritance hierarchy.
+The class it is added to actually inherits from the module.
+A light bulb turns on and I realize if I can have `SendPersonService` inherit from my `SafeExpose` module, I can once again override the `perform` method:

 {% highlight ruby %}
 class SendPersonService